OctopusDeploy/blog/blog/2021-02/multi-tenancy-release-management/index.md

 ![add prod approval](release-management-add-prod-approval.png)

-Now that the new environment has been added, update the lifecycle used by this release orchestration project.
+Now the new environment has been added, update the lifecycle used by this release orchestration project.

 ![Prod approval in the release orchestration lifecycle](release-management-updated-lifecycles.png)